kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ## Platform-agnostic sharing with Kedro-Viz

-In Kedro-Viz version 7.1.0, we introduced the `kedro viz build` command to enable you to publish and share Kedro-Viz to any static website hosting platform.
+In Kedro-Viz version 7.1.0, we introduced the `kedro viz build` command that enables you to publish and share Kedro-Viz to any static website hosting platform.
 Running this command from the command line interface (CLI) creates a `build` folder within the Kedro project, which contains a static Kedro-Viz app package ready for to publish.

 ### Static website hosting platforms such as GitHub Pages